RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/filter_Ddg_type.md

 -   **threshold**: If ddG value is lower than this value, filter returns True (passes).
 -   **threshold_min**: If ddG value is higher than this value, filter returns True (passes).
 -   **jump**: Specifies which chains to separate.
-Jump=1 would separate the chains interacting across the first chain termination, jump=2, second etc.
+Jump=1 would separate the chains interacting across the first chain termination, jump=2, second etc. This option is overriden by the jump_selector option.
+-   **jump_selector**: Jump selector to be used as an alternative to the 'jump' option.
+This selector should only select one jump.
 -   **repeats**: Averages the calculation over the number of repeats.
 Note that ddg calculations show noise of about 1-1.5 energy units, so averaging over 3-5 repeats is recommended for many applications.
 -   **repack**: Should the complex be repacked in the bound and unbound states prior to taking the energy difference?
 If false, the filter turns to a dG evaluator.
 If repack=false repeats should be turned to 1, b/c the energy evaluations converge very well with repack=false.
 -   **symmetry**: Note: DdgFilter autodetermines symmetry from input pose - symmetry option has no effect.